Nottinghamshire County Cricket Club

 Nottinghamshire County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Nottinghamshire.
 The club's limited overs team is called the Notts Outlaws.

 The county club was founded in 1841, although teams had played first-class cricket under the Nottinghamshire name since 1835.
 The county club has always held first-class status.
-Nottinghamshire have competed in the County Championship since the official start of the competition in 1890 and have played in every top-level elite domestic cricket competition in England.
+Nottinghamshire had competed in the County Championship since the official start of the competition in 1890 and have played in every top-level elite domestic cricket competition in England.

 The club plays most of its home games at the Trent Bridge cricket ground in West Bridgford, Nottingham, which is also a venue for Test matches.
 The club has played matches at numerous other venues in the county.